Camira (Qld)

 The level of cultural diversity witnessed in Camira was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Camira's population showed higher-than-average cultural diversity, with 12.9% speaking a language other than English at home and 25.6% born overseas.
-Christianity was the dominant religion, comprising 51.2%.
-Notably, Judaism, at 0.2%, was overrepresented compared to Greater Brisbane's 0%.
+Camira's cultural diversity is above average, with 12.9% speaking a language other than English at home and 25.6% born overseas.
+Christianity is the predominant religion in Camira, comprising 51.2%.
+Notably, Judaism is overrepresented at 0.2%, compared to Greater Brisbane's 0.1%.

 Frequently Asked Questions - Diversity